 Benign positional paroxysmal vertigo (BPPV)

-With increasing age, the crystals (otoconia) in the inner ear become less dense, more varied in size, and replaced more slowly.
+With increasing age, the crystals (otoconia) in the inner ear become less dense and more varied in size.
+They are also replaced more slowly.
 These changes lead to a greater likelihood of BPPV.
-It is the most common vestibular disorder in the elderly.
+This condition is the most common vestibular disorder in the elderly.
 By age 70, one third of people will have had BPPV at least once.
-People with osteoporosis are up to three times as likely to have BPPV.
+People with osteoporosis are up to 3 times as likely to have BPPV.
 Older people may not specifically complain of vertigo (spinning sensation) when they have BPPV.